Mikhail Vrubel

 Returning to Kiev, Vrubel submitted a number of watercolour gospel scenes like The Lamentation (1887) and The Resurrection (1887) for the newly built Cathedral of St. Vladimir, only to have them rejected.
 He also started work on the task of pictorializing Lermontov's romantic Caucasian poem The Demon, although no images from this time have survived.
 Among his works which have survived in the Museum of Russian Art, Kiev, are: The Oriental Tale (1886), based on The Arabian Nights; and the decorative Portrait of a Girl against a Persian Carpet (1886), an inspired exploration of pattern and colour - both in The Museum of Russian Art, Kiev, Ukraine.

-The Demon and Symbolism
+Symbolism and The Demon

 In 1889, Vrubel moved to Moscow where he was commissioned to illustrate a special edition of the poems of Lermontov, to commemorate the fiftieth anniversary of the poet's death (in a duel).
 The completed illustrations (black watercolours on cardboard) included: Tamara and Demon (1890-91), Tamara Dancing (1890-91), Tamara Lying in State (1890-91) (all Tretyakov Gallery, Moscow), as well as Head of Demon (1890-91, The Museum of Russian Art, Kiev, Ukraine) and Demon and Angel with Tamara's Soul (1891, The Museum of Russian Art, Erevan, Armenia).
 Although they attracted mostly unfavourable comment from the public, they were better received in artistic circles.
 He was financially supported by the famous patron of the arts and creator of the Abramtsevo artist colony Savva Mamontov (1841-1918), who gave him numerous decorative commissions, as did Pavel Tretyakov (1832-98).
 Vrubel also painted his first masterpiece The Seated Demon (1890, Tretyakov Gallery), followed later by another The Demon Cast Down (1902).
 These are two of the most powerful works of Russian Symbolism.